happykhan/dataflo-cookbook/docs/geocoding-market.md

 ![Existing df](./geocoding/merging-columns.png)

 To make sure each farm location has the same granuality, we add a filtering step with the `filter rows` adaptor to remove any rows that does not have a Street address.

 ![Existing df](./geocoding/filtering-street.png)

+!!! tip "Flexible geocoding"
+    While this example uses a street addresses, the geocoding will work with less information, like with only city or country.
+The geocoding can also work with postcodes (e.g. CB22 3DQ) and landmarks (e.g. Big Ben)

 The filtered table is passed to a `geocoding` adaptor for the actual geocoding.
 We previous created the "Location" field in the datatable, so we can set this as the location column for geocoding.